-In the second experiment, shown in Figure \ref{fig:h.ref.cancer2}, we consider the effect of a non-uniform ECM in the invasion of the cancer cells.
-The initial condition for $v_0$ in \eqref{eq:cancer_ini} has a spatial dependence shown in the left frame of Figure \ref{fig:h.ref.cancer2}.
-We see that, despite the simple structure of the model, the dynamics of the solution are quite complex.
+In the second experiment, shown in Figure \ref{fig:h.ref.cancer2}, we investigate the effect that a non-uniform ECM has in the invasion of the cancer cells by imposing a spatial structure on $v_0$ in \eqref{eq:cancer_ini} shown in the left panel of Figure \ref{fig:h.ref.cancer2}.
+We see that, despite the simple structure of the model, the dynamics of the solution are complex.
 As in the previous experiment, a propagating wave is formed.
-This time though, due to the non-uniformity of the ECM, the cancer cells concentrate in isolated ``islands'' as they move through the matrix.
-We can again see the separation of these invading ``islands'' from the main body of the tumour; a behaviour that is consistent with the biomedical understanding of tumour spread.
-The meshes also follow the dynamics of the solution and resolve the areas where the invasion takes place, as well as at the front of the main body of the tumour.
-The different refinement and coarsening thresholds $\theta_\text{ref}$, $\theta_\text{coars}$ that we have employed cause a ``memory effect'' in the meshes and maintain a higher resolution in previous location of the cancer island.
-In these areas the reconstruction of the ECM (not included in the current model) mostly takes place and a higher resolution is useful; another benefit of the AMR method that we employ.
+This time however, due to the non-uniformity of the ECM, the cancer cells concentrate in isolated ``islands'' as they move through the matrix.
+We can again notice the separation of these invading islands from the main body of the tumour; a behaviour that is consistent with the biomedical understanding of tumour spread, \cite{JapaneseGastricCancerAssociation2011}.
+The mesh follows the dynamics of the solution and finely resolves the front of the main body of the tumour and the areas where the invasion takes place.
+The different refinement and coarsening thresholds $\theta_\text{ref}$ and $\theta_\text{coars}$ employed, cause a ``memory effect'' in the mesh, which maintains a higher resolution in previous locations of the cancer islands.
+These are the areas where the reconstruction of the ECM (not included in the current model) mostly takes place and a higher resolution can be very useful; another benefit of the AMR method that we employ.